Table of Contents

 Vanilla is the classic spice used in all manner of desserts.
 It comes from a genus of orchids that grows in the humidity of South America and Polynesia.
 Along with cinnamon, vanilla is among the world’s most commonly used flavorings.
-It works well in baked goods like chocolate chip cookies despite the fact that it may not be the first flavor you detect.
+It works well in baked goods like chocolate chip cookies, even though it may not be the first flavor you detect.

-You have many options when it comes to getting the flavor of vanilla into your cookies.
-You can add the seeds from the bean directly to the cookie dough or in the form of an extract.
+You have many options for getting the flavor of vanilla into your cookies.
+You can add the seeds from the bean directly to the cookie dough or as an extract.
 You can use vanilla beans to make your own extract by combining them with vodka or bourbon.

 Imitation vanilla extract is made using a compound called vanillin.
-Vanillin is the compound that provides the flavor in true vanilla but it can also be extracted from wood pulp.
-While it does bear a similarity to pure vanilla extract, imitation vanilla extract is not exactly the same.
+Vanillin is the compound that provides the flavor of true vanilla, but it can also be extracted from wood pulp.
+While it does bear a similarity to pure vanilla extract, imitation vanilla extract is not the same.
 Because of its differences, it is best used as a background ingredient with other strong flavors instead of the primary one.

 Use it in the same way that you would use pure vanilla extract.

-The first brown sugar was partially refined sugar; meaning, it retained some impurities.
+The first brown sugar was partially refined sugar, meaning it retained some impurities.
 Most brown sugar today consists of refined white sugar to which molasses has been added for color and flavor.
-As far as the flavor and appearance of chocolate chip cookies, no one ingredient is more important than brown sugar.
+Regarding the flavor and appearance of chocolate chip cookies, no one ingredient is more important than brown sugar.
 Not only does it provide the sweetness that the cookies need, but it also provides a caramel note that perfectly complements the butter and the chocolate.
 Brown sugar will also help to provide the golden color that properly baked chocolate chip cookies should have.

-Nutmeg is not a traditional addition to chocolate chip cookies, but it is still common enough to be worth mentioning here.
+Nutmeg is not a traditional addition to chocolate chip cookies, but it is still common enough to mention here.
 Nutmeg’s distinct sweet nuttiness can add something different to chocolate chip cookies.
 When used in moderation, it will give the cookies a sweetness that sets them apart from the more conventional versions.